 Common SAP Licensing Pitfalls and How to Avoid Them

-SAP’s software licensing is famously complex, covering a vast portfolio of on-premise solutions (like SAP ECC or S/4HANA) and cloud services (such as SuccessFactors, Ariba, and others).
-With thousands of products and numerous license types and metrics, even large enterprises can make costly mistakes.
+SAP’s software licensing is famously complex, covering a vast portfolio of on-premise solutions (such as SAP ECC or S/4HANA) and cloud services (including SuccessFactors, Ariba, and others).

 The stakes are high: unnecessary licensing spending drains IT budgets, while compliance errors can expose a company to hefty back-charges or legal disputes.